-Results 1–10 of 72 for "Curriculum"X related to "Talking through your career options" Refine Your Search Refine Your Search TopicEducation (58)Children (6)Personality (6)HIV & AIDS (5)Learning & memory (5) 9 more... [+] Testing issues (4)Race (3)Sleep (2)Bullying (1)Depression (1)Emotional health (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Bernstein, Douglas A. (1) 31 more... [+] Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 72 Previous 1 2 3 ...
+Results 1–10 of 72 for "Curriculum"X related to "Talking through your career options" Refine Your Search Refine Your Search TopicEducation (58)Children (6)Personality (6)HIV & AIDS (5)Learning & memory (5) 9 more... [+] Testing issues (4)Race (3)Sleep (2)Bullying (1)Depression (1)Emotional health (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Bernstein, Douglas A. (1) 32 more... [+] Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 72 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 2.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
 Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 3.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
 Curriculum 4.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 5.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)6.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 7.Activity 1.2: What is Personality?
-A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 8.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.
-Curriculum 9.Personality: Day TwoA lesson covering assessment techniques, organization of tests, traits vs. situations, and ethical dilemmas.Curriculum 10.Activity 2.1: Measuring Social Avoidance and DistressThis scale attempts to determine the level of anxiety people feel in social situations and the extent to which they avoid these situations.Curriculum Previous 1 2 3 ...
+A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 8.Activity 1.2: Classification of NeedsMaslow created a Hierarchy of Needs that proposes that more basic needs must be satisfied before it is possible to meet higher needs.
+Curriculum 9.Activity 2.1: Measuring Social Avoidance and DistressThis scale attempts to determine the level of anxiety people feel in social situations and the extent to which they avoid these situations.Curriculum 10.Day 2: Understanding and Defining CultureUnderstanding and defining culture, diversity, race and ethnicity.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 72 for "Curriculum"X related to "Talking through your career options"